Quick Answer

 Keep these on a near-Europe shortlist when filing obligations are active and timing is tight.
 One concrete planning anchor is that online Self Assessment filing can be done on or after 6 April after tax-year end.
 The official HMRC filing service page is the right checkpoint before you lock dates.
 That still does not settle Schengen strategy, legal-stay planning, or route-level travel claims.
 If travel overlaps filing season, choose the option that keeps filing and follow-up manageable.

 Treat this as a secondary candidate while you verify the basics.
 The practical value here is readiness discipline, including having your National Insurance number ready for registration.
-The gap is the same one that matters elsewhere: this evidence set has no supported city-level operating detail.
+The gap is the same one that matters elsewhere: there is no supported city-level operating detail available yet.
 If your Self Assessment payment plan is not settled for 31 January, keep this as backup, not primary.

-Do not lock any destination from this pack alone.
+Do not lock any destination based on tax and business-setup sources alone.
 These sources support tax and business-setup decisions, not destination ranking.
 If Europe still looks attractive after that check, great.
 If not, apply the same discipline to long-haul options rather than lowering your standard.

 Long-haul choices make bad assumptions more expensive, so keep them in the final round only if you can prove the basics early.
-With this evidence set, city ranking is not supportable, so each destination stays in candidate status until it clears your verification gates.
+City ranking is not supportable from available compliance sources alone, so each destination stays in candidate status until it clears your verification gates.

 Keep Bali in play only after your core proof pack is complete.
 That forces legal stay, housing terms, and work-setup checks before payment.
 What remains unproven here is coworking density, internet reliability, and cost.
 If EU-facing activity may fall under VAT e-commerce rules, review the EUR 10,000 threshold early so you do not discover tax friction late.

 Use this pair for a strict side-by-side test, not a quick preference pick.
 That comparison will expose missing visa and scheduling assumptions quickly.
-This pack cannot support timezone or client-overlap comparisons, so you still need direct checks.
+Timezone and client-overlap comparisons still need direct checks.
 A practical planning anchor is the 35 working days benchmark from cross-border SME processing when admin work and travel dates are close together.

 Use Kuala Lumpur as a practical fallback while you close unresolved items.
 That keeps execution decisions separate from unsupported lifestyle assumptions.
 There is no grounded basis here for urban-convenience or transport claims.
 If you rely on EU SME VAT relief, verify the EUR 100,000 Union turnover cap before you confirm a long-stay plan.

 Treat these as secondary options until verification is complete.
 They are most useful as practical backups when primary candidates still carry open risk.
-This pack does not support safety, seasonal cost, or reliability comparisons for either location.
+Safety, seasonal cost, and reliability comparisons for either location still require direct checks.
 VAT context can still matter in your planning sequence: OSS rules expanded from 1 July 2021, which can centralize eligible cross-border VAT handling in one Member State, but that is compliance context, not relocation proof.

 Keep both in late-stage consideration only after the same due-diligence checks are done.
 The benefit is consistency across your shortlist instead of headline-driven switching.
 The limitation is straightforward: there is no supported city-level claim here on infrastructure quality or pace.
 CBR and OSS can reduce VAT uncertainty for some cross-border setups, but neither mechanism tells you which city is better for your day-to-day work.